 Results of the Limited Enthusiasm Model with Renewal

-Renewal is the process which makes enthusiasts out of existing inactive believers.
+Renewal is the process that turns existing inactive believers into enthusiasts.

 In addition to the basic principles of revival growth, additional principles govern revival growth assisted by the presence of renewal: